MrCerealKiller/seedlink/README.md

 IoT Solution for Automated home garden / hydroponics system 🌱

 ## Description
-This is an IoT application built on the MEAN stack that manages an automated garden / hydroponics system.
-Key features include:
+This is a server that you can configure to run your Seedlink automated garden.
+You can then use our Seedlink website (in production), Google Home Application (in production), or your own frontend to interact with the server.

+Some notable features are:
+- Creating and updating a virtual hardware configuration
+- Interfacing with the hardware system through USB
-- Scheduled Events (ex: watering or lighting schedule)
+- Setting Scheduled Events (ex: watering or lighting schedule)
-- Input-Triggered Events (ex: low soil moisture triggers water event)
+- Setting Input-Triggered Events (ex: low soil moisture triggers water event)
-- Interface to configure the software system
-- Dashboard to view up-to-date information about your system
+- Provide an API to get information from your sensors

 ## Installation
 ### Dependencies